-In 2018, 65 years after Sir Edmund Hillary’s historic ascent of Everest, the Himalayan Trust is launching a new education pack that will take students on a learning journey through Sir Ed’s adventures in the Himalayas and his legacy of helping others.
+In 2018, 65 years after Sir Edmund Hillary’s historic ascent of Everest, the Himalayan Trust’s new education pack will take students on a learning journey through Sir Ed’s adventures in the Himalayas and his legacy of helping others.

 This is a uniquely Kiwi story that will inspire young New Zealanders to follow in Sir Ed’s footsteps and challenge themselves, help others, and have fun doing it!

 All the activities and resource materials in this free education pack have been designed to support the New Zealand Social Sciences Curriculum Level 3 and 4, with some activities extending to Level 2 and 5.
 The resources also encourage inquiry learning.

 If you are planning to download and use the education please, please let us know and we’ll keep in touch with you with any updates to the resources as well as sharing ideas and information from other teachers and schools.

 Find out why Edmund Hillary is celebrated as one of the greatest New Zealanders.
 Explore the Himalayas, meet the people, and research school and family life for children living in the Everest region.